-Sean joined The Royal Harmonics in March 2016, taking the chorus to a fourth place finish at the British Association of Barbershop Singers (BABS) National Chorus Contest two months later, where the chorus recorded their second highest score to date.
-In 2017, the Harmonics placed fourth again, this time with their best ever score—only 2.1% behind the winners!
+Sean joined The Royal Harmonics in March 2016, taking the chorus to a fourth place finish at the British Association of Barbershop Singers (BABS) National Chorus Contest two months later, where the chorus recorded their second highest score to at that time.
+In 2019, the Harmonics placed fourth again, this time with their best ever score!

 For The Royal Harmonics it’s all about the harmonies, and all about entertainment.
 At the heart of what they do are the distinctive ringing chords of close harmony singing: lead, bass, baritone and tenor voices coming together to create a rich unified blend.
 They aim to perform their varied repertoire of songs in innovative ways, often with imaginative staging and interpretations.